 Piran’s small port was a shipping influence in its time.
 Merchants became wealthy by trading goods of which sea salt was the primary export.

-The tour guide showed me the best place in town to get coffee and it turned out that Mestna Kavarna indeed served a superb latte.
-As you know, finding a great brew is essential wherever I am!
+The tour guide showed me the best place in town to get coffee and it turned out that Mestna Kavarna indeed served a superb cappuccino.
+Finding a great brew of Joe is essential wherever I am!

 My two mornings in Piran began with a fresh cappuccino and a warm, marmalade-filled croissant while sitting under a canopy in Tartini Square admiring Venetian House and the statue of Giuseppe Tartini.
 The square honors the birthplace of Piran’s favorite composer and violinist whose works are considered to be some of the most difficult to master.